-They are unsung heroes, providing love and support for the chronically ill without any regard for their own well-being.
-Whether shuttling someone to doctor’s appointments or helping with basic household needs, caregivers are devoted to a singular cause: making someone else’s life better.
+Caregivers are unsung heroes, providing love and support for the chronically ill without any regard for their own well-being.
+Whether by shuttling someone to doctor’s appointments or helping with basic household needs, caregivers are selflessly devoted to making someone else’s life better.

-The caregiver role comes with consequences, though.
-As common as it is to be a caregiver—in the United States, one in 10 people identify as a caregiver for a person over the age of 50—what is typically left unsaid is that the experience can be incredibly isolating and have a negative impact on caregivers’ mental and physical health.
+In the United States, one in 10 people identify as a caregiver for a person over the age of 50.
+Though it can be very fulfilling, the caregiver role can also be exhausting and overwhelming.
+As common as it is to be a caregiver, we still don’t talk enough about how the experience can be incredibly isolating and have a negative impact on the caregivers’ mental and physical health.

-One startling piece of evidence highlighting the risk of being a caregiver is that they are twice as likely to suffer from depression as non-caregivers.
-According to the Commonwealth Fund, caregivers are also nearly twice as likely to suffer from chronic health conditions such as heart disease and diabetes.
-Considering that one-third of older adults are caregivers, and that they spend an average of 24 hours a week supporting their loved ones, this data isn’t surprising.
-Healthcare providers have to ask themselves an important question, though: who cares for caregivers?
+One startling piece of evidence highlighting the risk of being a caregiver is that they have increased levels of depression symptoms and mental health issues.
+According to the Family Caregiver Alliance, caregivers are more likely to suffer from chronic health conditions such as heart disease and diminished immune response.
+Additionally, caregivers suffer from increased rates of physical ailments, including acid reflux, headaches, and bodily pain.
+Considering that one-third of older adults are caregivers, and that they spend an average of 24 hours a week supporting their loved ones, healthcare providers have to ask themselves an important question: who cares for caregivers?

-Our team at Prospero strives to support the whole person and the whole family.
-In practice, this means we take on everyday responsibilities, like coordinating care among providers, so that those in our care and their loved ones have more time to enjoy the here and now.
-We also understand that the challenges faced by caregivers impact their relationships with the person in their care, with other members of the support network, and with themselves.
+The Prospero care teams strive to support the whole person and the whole family.
+In practice, this means we take on responsibilities like coordinating care among providers, so that our patients and their loved ones have more time to enjoy the here and now.
+We understand the challenges faced by caregivers impact their relationships with the person in their care, with other members of the support network, and with themselves.

-The issue of “caregiver burnout” is closely monitored by Prospero clinicians and can manifest in the following ways:
+The issue of “caregiver burnout” is closely monitored by Prospero clinicians and can manifest in a variety of ways:

 - A primary caregiver can become overwhelmed and begin to resent their responsibilities, which in turn makes the person under their care feel like a burden.